0x1eef/librot13/README.md

 **Install**

 The install process is specific to Linux for now.
 After the shared library and headers are installed `gcc -lrot13` can be used for linking the shared library.
+By default headers are installed to `/usr/local/include` and the shared library is installed to `/usr/local/lib`.

     git clone https://github.com/0x1eef/librot13
     cd librot13